-Call 311 Response Center at 311 or, if you are outside the City, at 412-255-2621 or file an electronic complaint form.
-After complaint is filed with 311, it is forwarded to the PLI Code Enforcement Inspectors or responsible department.
+Call the 311 Response Center at 311 or, if you are outside the City, at 412-255-2621, or file an electronic complaint form.
+After a complaint is filed with 311, it is forwarded to the PLI Code Enforcement Inspectors or the responsible department.

 How can I determine who owns the property?

 You can use the Allegheny County Real Estate Website to find the owner of record for a property.
 Please note that PLI is not responsible for the accuracy of content on websites external to the City of Pittsburgh site or on web pages external to PLI web pages.

 What can PLI do about vacant properties owned by the URA or the City?

-If there is a violation with City Ordinances, the city or the URA will be cited.
+If there is a violation of City Ordinances, the City or the URA will be sent a notice of violation.
 Steps will be taken to raze or clean and secure the building, whichever is applicable.

 I received a notice of violation for my sidewalk but it is uplifted by a City tree, what do I do?